dialpad/dialtone-legacy/.github/CONTRIBUTING.md

 ### CSS Vars

 We use CSS vars in our classes for better reusability.
+We try to always use CSS vars `var(--su12)` over less vars `@su12` in our code, however we often use LESS vars to help generate CSS vars.

 Here we set the `--avatar--size` CSS var to `12`, and set both the width and the height to reference this variable.
 ```less